tri-cods/install/adding-v2.0-instructions.md

 3. Under the `## Why we use it` header, add a description that follows the format below:

-   > For the Digital Humanities Research Institute, we use <insert software here> because <insert reason why we use this software.
+   > For the Digital Humanities Research Institute, we use \<insert software here> because \<insert reason why we use this software.
 If it is used instead of another one, explain why we have chosen this software.>

 4. Under the two headings `## Installation instructions: macOS Catalina` and `## Installation instructions: Microsoft Windows 10` respectively, add installation instructions:

    - Each step should be added as a level 3 header (`###`) following this convention: `### Step 1: <Insert Step 1 Header>`
-   - Each instruction step should follow this convention.
-A step should contain no more than one or two clicks/dragging files, or entering information into text boxes, unless there is, for example, a form where you may need to input multiple points of information in the same place.
+   - Each instruction step should follow this convention: A step should contain no more than one or two clicks/dragging files, or entering information into text boxes, unless there is, for example, a form where you may need to input multiple points of information in the same place.
    - Include a screenshot for each step - see below for example of how to insert it.
 If there are more complicated things to do, consider making a GIF.
 Make sure screenshots are up to date and added inside the [`guides/images`](https://github.com/DHRI-Curriculum/install/tree/v2.0/guides/images) directory.

 (Each of the files with the installation instructions should already have a model of what the finished markdown should look like.
 If you have any questions, don't hesitate to reach out to [@kallewesterling](https://github.com/kallewesterling) to ask for further instructions.)